 About

 Hi, I’m Kathryn.
-I’m a scientist, artist, writer and researcher.
+I’m a writer, scientist and illustrator.

 There is a Philosopher of Science whose name I’ll write here when I remember it, who famously said, “Can I spray it?” when deciding whether or not something was real.
 So many scientific concepts are unable to be seen with our eyes and instead must be accepted on faith.
 For me, I asked, “Can I make it?”
 The way that my artist’s brain wants to understand the world is to draw it.
 This helped me to understand complicated concepts as I was studying and later ask questions in my own scientific research - if I was going to draw or make the system myself, what information was I missing?

-I was an academic for many years, rising through the ranks of post-doc to Senior Lecturer in the fields of cardiovascular, renal and neuroendocrinology.
-In the Biotech industry, I led a team building complex models of the kidney for pharmaceutical clients to test their new medicines in.
-Now I am writing and illustrating a book.
-I am sharing excerpts on my blog as I write.
-Illustrations can be purchased as prints in my shop or on Etsy.
+I worked as an academic for more than 10 years, rising through the ranks of post-doc to Senior Lecturer in the fields of cardiovascular, renal and neuroendocrinology.
+Although these areas might appear diverse, in each I worked on different intracellular signalling pathways, using high content imaging to understand how cells sense information in their environment and use it to make decisions — to grow, to move, to survive or even to die.
+Later, in the Biotech industry, I led a team building complex models of the kidney for pharmaceutical clients to test their new medicines in.